Text and pictures © 1993-2023 Guillaume Dargaud

 On Nov 4th, the Australians were about 160km away, blocked by the pack of sea ice.
 They sent 3 helicopters with a new doctor and some fresh salad and tomatoes.
 On that same day we took off for our long postponed climb.
 On the way we broke the antenna of the radio and we could hear people calling for us, but they couldn't hear us.
 We came back cold, exhausted and in hiding during the night... only to find that everybody was looking at the leg crossing of Sharon Stone since the Aussies had given us the tape of Basic Instinct !
 The boss waited for the end of the movie before chewing on us...

 Right: Here I'm just at the start of the crux, during a first attempt a couple months earlier.
 There are vertical needles of ice all around, looking rather unstable.
 Well, not that much since we used one to rappel on !
 OK, I won't do that again, I swear.

-We did this climb just in time, because 4 days later the wind rose and broke the sea ice away.
-After that we were stuck on the island: no more happy hiking on the sea-ice.
+We did this climb just in time, because 4 days later the wind rose, broke and carried the sea ice away.
+After that we were stuck on the island: no more happy hiking on the sea-ice, no more 'berg climbing.
 It was time to head back home.